SheetJS/sheetjs/README.md

 ssf (SpreadSheet Format) is a pure JS library to format data using ECMA-376 spreadsheet format codes (used in popular spreadsheet software packages).

+This is the community version.
+We also offer a pro version with additional features like international support as well as dedicated support.

 ## Installation